gatsbyjs/gatsby/README.md

 ## 🎓 Learning Gatsby

-Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).
+Full documentation for Gatsby can be found [on the website](https://www.gatsbyjs.com/).

 - **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.com/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.